bokeh/bokeh/examples/README.md

 This directory contains example using the [`bokeh.plotting`](http://bokeh.pydata.org/en/latest/docs/user_guide/plotting.html) interface.
 There are three subdirectories illustrating output in three different modes:

-* `file` - examples that output static HTML files
+* `file` examples that output to static HTML files

-* `notebook` - examples that output inline within IPython notebooks
+* `notebook` examples that display inline in [Jupyter](http://jupyter.org) notebooks

-* `server` - examples that send their output to the Bokeh server
+* `server` examples that send output to a Bokeh server, using the python client library for the server
 ## Other sources for examples

 * There are many examples in the [Bokeh Gallery](http://bokeh.pydata.org/en/latest/docs/gallery.html) on main documentation site http://bokeh.pydata.org.